Capillary nail refill test

 Pressure is applied to the nail bed until it turns white.
 This indicates that the blood has been forced from the tissue.
 It is called blanching.
 Once the tissue has blanched, pressure is removed.

-While the patient holds their hand above their heart, the health care provider measures the time it takes for blood to return to the tissue.
+While the person holds their hand above their heart, the health care provider measures the time it takes for blood to return to the tissue.
 Return of blood is indicated by the nail turning back to a pink color.

 How to Prepare for the Test